gasyleiss/ExtensionPack/ScriptRepoSync/TFS/readme.md

 You can use the [Invoke-TfsSync.ps1](./Invoke-TfsSync.ps1) script to sync the latest version of a project folder from a Team Foundation Server project collection.
 The script requires the TFS Power Tools.
 You can download the Tools from the [Visual Studio Marketplace](https://marketplace.visualstudio.com).

-## Required Script Parameters
+## Script Parameters

-- TfsServerUri
+- TfsServerUri (Mandatory)

-  The Uri of the Team Foundation Server project collection. e.g. `http://myTfsServer.MyDomain.com:8080/tfs/DefaultProjectCollection`
+  The Uri of the Team Foundation Server project collection.
+  e.g. `http://myTfsServer.MyDomain.com:8080/tfs/DefaultProjectCollection`

-- TfsCredential
+- TfsCredential (Mandatory)

   The  Credential for TFS access.

-- TeamProject
+- TeamProject (Mandatory)

   The Team project path.
   e.g. `$/MyProjectName/MyBranch/SubFolderA/SubFolderB`

+- SRLibraryPath

+  Path to the ScriptRunner script repository, where the local TFS workspace is created.
+  Default value: `C:\ProgramData\AppSphere\ScriptMgr\TFS`

+- CleanSync

+  Add this switch to cleanup your local workspace, before getting the latest version of your project folder.

 ## How-To create a ScriptRunner Action

 - Install the TFS Power Tools at the ScriptRunner service host.
 - Download the [Invoke-TfsSync.ps1](./Invoke-TfsSync.ps1) script to the ScriptRunner script repository.
   The default location of the ScriptRunner script repository is `C:\ProgramData\AppSphere\ScriptMgr`.
 - Use the ScriptRunner Admin App to
   - create a `Credential` with UserName and Password for authenthication at the Team Foundation Server.
   - create a new `Action` with the [Invoke-TfsSync.ps1](./Invoke-TfsSync.ps1) script.